cake-tech/cakewallet-guides/docs/advanced-features/seed-keys.md

 ### Viewing your wallet's seed/keys

-Go to the menu at the top-right, click on `Show seed/keys` and enter your PIN.
+Go to the menu at the top-right, click on `Show seed/keys`.
+You will be prompted for your PIN, biometic authentication, or password.
 On the next screen, you will see your wallet's seed and keys.
 Cake Wallet has 1 set of these per wallet, so you must save them all individually.

 [![Click hamburger menu](/images/seed-1.jpg){:width="32%"}](/images/seed-1.jpg)
 [![Click "Show seed/keys"](/images/seed-2.jpg){:width="32%"}](/images/seed-2.jpg)